Solar Panels Pennsylvania — Costs, Savings & Payback

 Pennsylvania Solar Data at a Glance

 Pennsylvania offers a strong case for residential solar in 2026.
-Above-average electricity rates of $0.2058/kWh combined with 4.42 daily sun hours deliver payback in ~14 years.
+Above-average electricity rates of $0.21/kWh combined with 4.42 daily sun hours deliver payback in ~12 years.
 Utility rates have risen 3–6% annually — every year without solar panels in Pennsylvania adds to that avoidable cost.

 Source: NREL Solar Radiation Database

-Most Pennsylvania homeowners going solar in 2026 are looking at a gross investment of $28,500 – $55,500 — with returns outperforming the national average.
-The payback period is in line with the national median.
-The financial case rests on self-consumption savings at $0.2058/kWh and rising utility rates.
+Most Pennsylvania homeowners going solar in 2026 are looking at a gross investment of $27,000 – $54,000 — with returns outperforming the national average.
+The payback period is roughly 3 years shorter than the US median.
+The financial case rests on self-consumption savings at $0.21/kWh and rising utility rates.

 Why Solar Panels in Pennsylvania Make Financial Sense

-- Above-average electricity rate of $0.2058/kWh — higher than the national average of $0.1805/kWh, accelerating payback for solar panels Pennsylvania
+- Above-average electricity rate of $0.21/kWh — higher than the national average of $0.1805/kWh, accelerating payback for solar panels Pennsylvania

 - 4.42 peak sun hours daily — enough to consistently offset the majority of household electricity consumption with solar panels in Pennsylvania